Alluxio/alluxio/docs/en/Unit-Testing.md

 	    }
 6. Loop back to step #2 until the class's entire public API has been tested.

+# Conventions
+1. The tests for `src/main/java/ClassName.java` should go in `src/test/java/ClassNameTest.java`
+2. Tests do not need to handle or document specific checked exceptions.
+Prefer to simply add `throws Exception` to the test method signature.
+3. Aim to keep tests short and simple enough that they don't require comments to understand.

 # Patterns to avoid